Complete poker terminology: all poker terms

 Wheel - it is the lowest straight (from an ace to 5).

-Winrate – it is a player’s success rate in the cash-games that is determined by the amount of money which player gets on average per 100 hands.
+Winrate – it is a player’s success rate in cash games that is determined by the amount of money which player gets on average per 100 hands.

 WTSD (Went to Showdown) – it is a statistical indicator that shows the percentage of the player’s hands with which he goes to the showdown including the all-in.